ViralTexts/gtr-clusters/clusters/18720619-sn840232209-EverlastingFencePost.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+aay : I discovered many year ago that
-could be made to last longer than
+wood could be made to last longer than
 . iron, m uie grouuu, out i nougat ine pro-
 cere so simple and in expensive that it
 waa not worth while malting any stir